-Real-time optical monitoring of mesoscale thermo-mechanical performance of nuclear ceramics during ion beam irradiation
+Real-time optical monitoring of mesoscale thermo-mechanical performance of ceramics during ion beam irradiation

 • Utegulov, Zhandos (PI)